adpir/adpir/README.md

-### :wave:  HOLA HELLO TO MY :earth_americas:  :wave:
+<h1 align="center"> :pr: WELCOME TO MY PAGE :pr: </h1>

 ![Giphy](images/ALICE.gif)

 ```
-A true creative at :heart: .
-I am completing a Full Stack Software Engineer at the University of Minnesota.
+A true creative at heart .
+I have always enjoyed making things work
+and look the way that they should.
+Recently, I become a Full Stack Software Engineer at the University of Minnesota.
+I enjoy tackling problems, have a strong range of leadership experience in multiple fields of work, and work well with others.
+I also have a bachelors in Theatre. have always been involved in the arts, and love finding new ways to get creative.
 ```

+Reach me at:

+:email: www.linkedin.com/in/alicepiar

 <!--
-**adpir/adpir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: